 Krugerrands Custodial Certificates

-Suitability: Krugerrand CC is suitable for most investors when held in smaller quantities as a portfolio diversifier.
+Suitability: Krugerrand CC is suitable for most investors when held in small quantities as a portfolio diversifier.
 However, it increases risk when held in larger proportions given that it is an investment in a single commodity.

-Usually, Krugerrands trade at a premium to gold bullion.
+Fundamentals: Usually, Krugerrands trade at a premium to gold bullion.
 The difference is attributed to a manufacturing premium, aesthetic appeal and scarcity of Krugerrands compared with gold bullion.